Student Accessibility Services (SAS)Eagle Connections

 Eagle Connections is a postsecondary comprehensive transition program for students with intellectual disabilities.
-The program follows the mission of the College to provide a learning environment that prepares students for success in a global economy by offering higher education pathways, workforce opportunities and civic engagement experiences.
-The course of study includes career exploration and planning, personal development, internship and/or work experience, and social activities designed to promote gainful employment and increased independence.
+The program follows the mission of the College and provides a course of study that includes career exploration and planning, personal development, internship and/or work experience, and social activities designed to promote gainful employment and increased independence.

 Follow us on Facebook: https://www.facebook.com/EagleConnectionsTcc

-Eagle Connections offers the College-recognized Employment Credential, which is 33 credential units consisting of required core classes and electives chosen by the student based on their career interests within a pathway, or concentration.
-All courses are College-approved courses listed in the academic catalog.
+Eagle Connections offers the Employment Credential, which is 33 credential units consisting of required core courses and electives chosen by the student based on their career interests within a College pathway.
+Courses are inclusive and are outlined on the Advising Sheet.
 The program is designed for students to take 2 courses per semester with the goal of completing within 6 semesters, or 2-3 years.
-Please note that students do not take courses for academic credit and do not earn a transferable degree.
+Please note that students take courses on an audit basis and do not receive academic credit or a transferable degree.
 Rather they receive credential credit for each course in pursuit of completing the Employment Credential.